Fluntyy/scammer-revenge/README.md

 # Scammer Revenge

-Tools that spam a scammer's Telegram bot to make it rate limited
+Tools that spam a scammer's Telegram bot to make it rate limited.

 ## Installation